 What if Your Cat and Dog Do Not Get Along?

-Sometimes, a cat and dog simply will not get along.
+Sometimes, cats and dogs simply will not get along.
 You might have to start introductions all over again or keep them separated permanently.
-This isn't an ideal solution, but it may be the safest option.
+This isn't ideal, but it may be the safest option.

-If this is the option you are left with, then try to give each pet appropriate space and environment.
-You may think cats need less space, but in reality, a restricted environment can lead to behavioural issues.
+If this is the option you are left with, then try to give each pet an appropriate space and environment.
+You may think cats need less space, but a restricted environment can lead to behavioural issues.
 Each pet should be given multiple rooms and a dynamic environment to explore.